-Exercises for knee pain: what you need to know
+Exercises for knee pain: causes of pain

 With any injury, it's important to speak to your doctor or physical therapist before embarking on an exercise regime.
 With knee pain, you'll want to avoid high-impact exercises that are tough on your knees like outdoor running or jogging.
 Your aim is to aid recovery, not make your knee pain worse.